 - Students who wish to participate must provide a copy of a completed Anne Arundel County Public School (AACPS) “Home School Notification” signed by an authorized designee of the AACPS Home School Office.

-- The ECAP Application for Private and Home School Students must also be submitted to request consideration for the special tuition reduction.
+- The ECAP Application for Private and Home School Students also must be submitted to the cashier's office every term to request consideration for the special tuition reduction.

 Not sure if you qualify for ECAP?

 The 50-percent discount applies to students who attend AACPS, are AACPS affiliated home-school students or attend a partnering private school.

 - The courses you’d like to take are not approved by your school principal.